-Now I have adopted this mindset even when I’m not traveling.
+Now I have adopted this mindset even when I’m not going on trips.

-Viewing my hometown as a tourist, I find beauty in the mundane streets that I walk on every day and meet people whom I normally wouldn’t engage with.
+Viewing my hometown as a tourist, I find beauty in the mundane streets I walk on every day and meet people whom I normally wouldn’t engage with.

 3. Don’t Be Afraid to Fail

-In my 20s, I was in a great position to experiment new things and take risks.
+In my 20s, I was in a great position to experiment with new things and take risks.

 That’s the part of my life when time was one of my biggest allies.

-If I were to make any mistakes, then I would still have ample time to make up for it.
+If I were to make any mistakes, I would still have ample time to make up for it.

 This concept comes from financial investments.